 \subsection{Prompt Learning}

 Traditionally, given a pre-trained language model, a common approach in deep learning is fine-tuning the whole model or its task-specific heads to adjust to downstream tasks.
 While effective, however, two main drawbacks exist.
-First of all, as the model size keeps increasing, pre-training and fine-tuning has become more and more expensive.
-Secondly, for each diverse task, fine-tuning needs to be repeatedly conducted.
-Recently, researchers have shown that learned large-scale language models can handle a wide range of downstream tasks with only a few or even no samples by pre-pending instructions to the input text \citep{liu2021promptsurvey}.
+First of all, as the model size keeps increasing, pre-training and fine-tuning are becoming more and more expensive.
+Secondly, for each new task, fine-tuning needs to be repeatedly conducted.
+Recently, researchers have shown that pre-trained large-scale language models can handle a wide range of downstream tasks with only a few or even no samples by pre-pending instructions to the input text \cite{liu2021promptsurvey}.
 Such instruction texts are called prompts.
 Consequently, prompts can be tuned instead of the entire network for a more efficient adaptation to downstream tasks.
 Originally, prompts are essentially sequences of manually designed language tokens that are mapped to an embedding space.
-To date, extensive research has demonstrated that training soft prompts, \ie, prompts with their own parameters learned by deep models, is more effective \citep{li2021prefix,lester2021power}.
-The success of prompt learning in NLP has also garnered attention in the vision community that motivated the establishment of many related work.
+To date, extensive research has demonstrated that training soft prompts, \ie, prompts with their own parameters learned by deep models, are more effective \cite{li2021prefix,lester2021power}.
+The success of prompt learning in NLP has also garnered attention in the vision community which motivated the establishment of many related works.
 To name a few, \citet{coop} are the first to apply soft prompt learning to the image recognition task. \citet{ju2021videoprompting} explore prompt learning for efficient and lightweight video understanding.
-While prompting in these studies are limited to the input of text encoders, \citet{jia2022vpt} prepend token embeddings directly to the image patches.
+While promoting in these studies is limited to the input of text encoders, \citet{jia2022vpt} prepend prompt tokens directly to the image patches.